 So, let’s go!!!

 Routinely voted and chosen as Prescott’s most popular lake, it’s not hard to imagine why.
 It’s a very unique lake, with rock formations that are not “normal” by lake standards.
-While most lakes are surrounded by flat grasslands or trees (like Lynx Lake), Watson is surrounded by enormous boulders, many staked atop one another.
+While most lakes are surrounded by flat grasslands or trees (like Lynx and Goldwater Lakes), Watson is surrounded by enormous boulders, many stacked atop one another.
 The water line routinely dips so low that it causes a discoloration near the base of the rocks, turning them a different color and adding to the weirdness.
 They remind me very much of the Blue Mesas and Tepees inside the Petrified Forest National Park (check that out here!
 Another Cross-Country (Almost) Road Trip: Same road, different path.).

 The rocks are part of the “Granite Dells”, which “consist of exposed bedrock and large boulders of granite that have eroded into an unusual lumpy, rippled appearance” (Wiki).
 Watson Lake, as well as nearby Willow Lake, is a manmade reservoir within these Granite Dells.
 Watson was formed in the early 1900s when a dam was built on Granite Creek by the Chino Valley Irrigation District.
 Only in 1997 did the City of Prescott purchase the land with plans to preserve it as a recreational location.
 This man-made lake covers about 70 acres, with an average depth of 50 feet (15m) and a surface level of 5,100 feet (1,600m).